knbz/security-advisor/custom.md

 ### Step 3: Defining the card to display
 {: #custom-define-card}

-Define the way in which you want your card to display your findings in your dashboard by creating a [note](https://us-south.secadvisor.cloud.ibm.com/findings/v1/docs/#/Findings_Notes/createNote).
+Define how you want your card to display your findings in your dashboard by creating a [note](https://us-south.secadvisor.cloud.ibm.com/findings/v1/docs/#/Findings_Notes/createNote).

 Example request: